Silver Lining? Honest Services and the Second Circuit

 Posted On February 3, 2020

-[NOTE: a version of this article by my colleague Jordan Patterson and I first appeared in Law360 on 29 January 2020]
+[NOTE: a version of this article by my former colleague Jordan Patterson and I first appeared in Law360 on 29 January 2020]

 In its most recent consideration of the honest-services fraud prosecution of former Speaker of the New York State Assembly Sheldon Silver, the United States Court of Appeals for the Second Circuit followed the letter and spirit of the Supreme Court in McDonnell v.
 United States and restricted the Government’s ability to obtain a conviction for honest-services fraud on an “as opportunities arise” or retainer theory.

 Under this theory, it is not enough for the Government to charge and prove, for example, that an individual paid a public official to take official action to benefit the payor as opportunities arose.
 Such an open-ended promise is insufficient to avoid the vagueness doctrine — the requirement that a defendant be put on fair notice that her conduct might be criminal.

 Rather, in order to find a quid pro quo under such a theory, the jury must be instructed — and the Government must prove — that, “at the time the bribe was accepted, [the defendant] promised to take action on a specific and focused question or matter as the opportunities to take such action arose.”

 In 2016, Silver was convicted of accepting bribes in violation of the mail and wire fraud statutes and the Hobbs Act.
 The Second Circuit reversed, finding the district court’s jury instructions erroneous under the new, more narrow definition of “official act” that the Supreme Court set out in McDonnell.
 The Government tried Silver a second time, and the jury convicted again.
 Silver appealed again.